SVL-simulator/runner/docs/README.md

 There are several example scenarios provided with the Scenario Runner in this preview release.

+As noted above, the Scenario Runner script can be copied to the `~/local/bin/` directory if that directory is in the $PATH, or it can simply be referenced from the scenarios directory as `../scenic_lgsvl.sh`

 ### Random Placement Scenario

 The Random Placement scenario will randomly place the ego vehicle on the map and then drive to a random destination.

 To run the Random Placement scenario three times on the Shalun map, navigate to the scenarios directory and type:

-`scenic_lgsvl.sh run -i 3 -m Shalun random-placement/scenic-example.sc`
+$ `../scenic_lgsvl.sh run -i 3 -m Shalun random-placement/scenic-example.sc`

 ### Cut-in Scenario